TandinZangmo456/02230305_WEB101_PA1/README.md

 - Pagination is implemented to load more Pokémon as the user scrolls down the page.
 - Errors during data fetching are handled gracefully, displaying an error message to the user.

-Certainly!
-Here's a README.md file for the provided CSS code:

----

 # CSS Reset and Styling